Overview

 Ivermectin is created from bacterium called Streptomyces avermitilis.
 We recommend speaking with a professional about using this ingredient.

-Learn more about IvermectinCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about IvermectinCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.